TDDD83 Computer Engineering - Bachelor Project

 No, PHP should not be used in this course.

-- If the group completes all items in the sprint backlog, what should the group do?
+- If the group has completed all items in the sprint backlog, what should the group do?

-If all items in the sprint backlog are completed—meaning all have been moved to "Done"—and there is remaining time in the sprint, the group should pull in new items from the prioritized product backlog.
-This may occur if the initial estimation was too high, resulting in items being completed faster than anticipated.
-Should the product backlog be empty, it must be replenished with new stories.
+If all items in the sprint backlog are complete, meaning they have all been moved to Done, and there is still time remaining in the sprint, new items should be pulled from the prioritized product backlog.
+This can happen if the estimation was too high, meaning items were completed faster than estimated.
+If the product backlog is empty, it should be replenished with new stories.

 - Must Ajax be used?

-Ajax is mandatory because it simplifies and accelerates interaction between users, the web page, and the underlying system.
-The core purpose of Ajax is that pages do not need to reload constantly when information is sent or retrieved.
-For instance, Ajax is utilized in shopping cart management, where purchased items are added to the cart, allowing the customer to view a summary of items they are about to purchase.
+Ajax must be used as it simplifies and speeds up the interaction between the user, the web page, and the underlying system.
+The main point of Ajax is that pages do not need to reload constantly when information is sent or fetched.
+For example, Ajax is used when managing the shopping cart; as customers add items, they appear in the cart, allowing the customer to see a summary of the items they are about to purchase.

 ---------------------------------------------------------------